Is an Incarcerated Student, Spouse, Or Parent Required To Complete Verification and Submit Documents?

-Yes, but...
-For the 2023-24 award year, according to Dear Colleague Letter GEN-22-09, a confined or incarcerated student will only be required to verify their identity and Statement of Educational Purpose.
+Yes, but a confined or incarcerated student is only required to verify their identity.
 This means confined or incarcerated students who are selected for:

-This means the student's spouse or parents are not required to complete verification because only the incarcerated student needs to verify identity and Statement of Educational Purpose.
+This means the student's spouse or parents are not required to complete verification because only the incarcerated student needs to verify their identity.
+See AskRegs Knowledgebase Q&A, How Do We Verify Identity For Incarcerated Students?

 Under Section 484(t)(1)(A) of the Higher Education Act of 1965 (HEA), as amended, [20 USC 1091(t)], a confined or incarcerated individual is defined as an individual who is serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, reformatory, work farm, juvenile justice facility, or other similar correctional institution.
 An individual is not considered incarcerated if that individual is in a half-way house or home detention, or is sentenced to serve only weekends.